constructicon/ukrainian/content/about.md

 The resource is designed for both researchers and L2 learners of Russian and strategically targets highly frequent but non-transparent constructions that are most essential for learners of Russian.
 We focus on those language specific constructions that have both fixed and variable elements.
-The fixed part of a construction is called **anchor**, it can be specific words or it can be the structure of a construction like word order or reduplication.
-The variable elements of a construction are called **slots**, they can be filled with a restricted set of lexemes.
+The fixed part of a construction is called the **anchor**.
+The anchor can be specific words or it can be the structure of a construction like word order or reduplication.
+The variable elements of a construction are called **slots**.
+Slots can be filled with a restricted set of lexemes.
 A good example of such a construction is **net-net da i VP-Pfv** (lit. ‘no-no and do X’) used for referring to irregular events, as in *On net-net da i sprosit* ‘He can occasionally ask a question’.
 Other peculiar constructions collected in this